-Under Roman rule, Athens was given the status of a free city because of its global admired since classical period schools, and many Emperors visited Athens.
+Under Roman rule, Athens was given the status of a free city because of its classical period schools, and many Emperors visited Athens.
 Roman agora is still there today, after excavations of the American Archaeological school of Athens.

 Roman agora monuments’ history

-Tower of Winds in Plaka was built by engineer Andronicus of Cyrrhus around 50 BC, but according to other sources, might have been constructed in the 2nd century BC before the rest of the Roman forum.
+The Tower of Winds building was built by the famous engineer Andronicus of Cyrrhus around 50 BC, but according to other sources, might have been constructed in the 2nd century BC before the rest of the Roman forum.

 Before Sulla raid to Athens, in 79 BC, Cicero arrived to Athens (maybe to avoid Sulla in Rome), where he studies studied philosophy with Antiochus of Ascalon, the ‘Old Academic’ and initiator of Middle Platonism.

-Immediately following battle of Actium (31 BC) Augustus sailed to Athens where, as Plutarch informs us, he became reconciled with all the Greek states, and he stayed in the city long enough to participate in the Eleusinian Mysteries.
-He visited Athens in 19 and 12 BC and participated in Elefsinian mysteries as well.
+Immediately following battle of Actium (31 BC) Augustus sailed to Athens where, as Plutarch informs us, he became reconciled with all the Greek states, and he stayed in the city long enough to participate in the Elefsinian Mysteries.
+He visited Athens in 19 and 12 BC and participated in Elefsinian Mysteries as well.

 Especially Roman emperor Hadrian (Adrianou street today is named after him), visited Athens several times in the 2nd century AD, and constructed a library, a gymnasium, an aqueduct which is still in use, several temples and sanctuaries, a bridge and financed the completion of the Temple of Olympian Zeus in 117 AD, which was completed in 129 or 131 AD.